Assault In The First Degree – Denver

 If accused of Assault in the First Degree, the most important things you can do are:1.Don’t speak with the police and 2.
 Contact an attorney at our office immediately.

-If you or a loved one has been contacted by Denver, Littleton or Highlands Ranch police regarding First Degree Assault charges, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at O'Malley and Sawyer, LLC at 303-731-0719, or submit the Get Help Now form.
+If you or a loved one has been contacted by Denver, Littleton or Highlands Ranch police regarding First Degree Assault charges, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at Sawyer Legal Group, LLC at 303-731-0719, or submit the Get Help Now form.
 Together, we can protect your future.